Diagnosing Lupus and Lupus Tests

 - Analysis of specialized tests related to immune status (see below).

-The American College of Rheumatology has set forth an official list of 11 criteria for classifying a possible systemic lupus diagnosis.
-The presence of at least four (4) of these criteria can lead to a possible lupus diagnosis.
+For years, clinicians have used 11 criteria for classifying a possible systemic lupus diagnosis.
+The presence of at least four (4) of these criteria coul lead to a possible lupus diagnosis.

 - Malar rash: butterfly-shaped rash across cheeks and nose.